sigitp-git/self-managed-nodegroup-with-2ndENIAttach/README.md

 During CFN stack creation,
 * Select primary private subnet for the parameter of `Subets: The subnets where workers can be created.`
-* Select 2ndary (Multus) subnet for the parameter of `2ndSubnet: The subnet where multus 2ndary ENI will be connected to.`
+* Select 2ndary (Multus) subnet for the parameter of `MultusSubnet1/2/3/4: The subnet where multus ENIs will be connected to.`

 After completion of stack creation, update aws-auth-cn.yaml with Node Role ARN in Output section of the CloudFormation result.